U.S. Supreme Court takes up major challenge to abortion rights | Law-Order

 "The Mississippi legislature enacted this law consistent with the will of its constituents to promote women's health and preserve the dignity and sanctity of life.
 I remain committed to advocating for women and defending Mississippi's legal right to protect the unborn," Fitch said.
 The Roe v.
 Wade ruling recognized that a constitutional right to personal privacy protects a woman's ability to obtain an abortion.
 The court in its 1992 decision, coming in the case Planned Parenthood of Southeastern Pennsylvania v.
 Casey, reaffirmed the ruling and prohibited laws that place an "undue burden" on a woman's ability to obtain an abortion.

 Abortion opponents are hopeful the Supreme Court will narrow or overturn the Roe v.
 Wade decision.
-The court has a 6-3 conservative majority following the addition last year of former President Donald Trump's third appointee, Justice Amy Coney Barrett.
-LOUISIANA RULING
+The court has a 6-3 conservative majority following the addition last year of Republican former President Donald Trump's third appointee, Justice Amy Coney Barrett.
+White House Press Secretary Jen Psaki told reporters that Democratic President Joe Biden's administration is committed to defending abortion rights.
+Psaki said abortion and access to healthcare have come under "withering and extreme attack" in recent years including through "draconian state laws."

 The Mississippi appeal had been pending at the court since June 2020.
-During that time, Ginsburg died and was replaced by Barrett and Trump lost his re-election bid, to be replaced by Democratic President Joe Biden, who supports abortion rights.
+During that time, Ginsburg died and was replaced by Barrett and Trump lost his re-election bid, to be replaced by Biden, who supports abortion rights.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)